-4 OVERVIEW OF THE COMMUNITY CARE WAIVER (CCW)
+4 OVERVIEW OF THE COMMUNITY CARE PROGRAM (CCP)

-The CCW is a 1915(c) Medicaid Home and Community Based Services (HCBS) waiver program that permits New Jersey to receive a federal match on an array of approved waiver services and supports to Medicaid beneficiaries to live in the community and avoid institutionalization.
+The CCP is a 1115 Medicaid Home and Community Based Services (HCBS) waiver program that permits New Jersey to receive a federal match on an array of approved waiver services and supports to Medicaid beneficiaries to live in the community and avoid institutionalization.

-The CCW is a critical component of the Division's ability to provide services in the community to individuals with developmental disabilities.
-Without the CCW, New Jersey could only use Medicaid funding to help provide services to these individuals if they resided in an institution.
-The federal government allows states to create waivers, including the CCW, as a way to help individuals with specific service needs avoid institutionalization and return to or remain in the community.
+The CCP is a critical component of the Division's ability to provide services in the community to individuals with intellectual and developmental disabilities.
+Without the CCP, New Jersey could only use Medicaid funding to help provide services to these individuals if they resided in an institution.
+The federal government allows states to create waivers, including the CCP, as a way to help individuals with specific service needs avoid institutionalization and return to, or remain in, the community.

-In order to enroll on the CCW, individuals must be eligible for Division services; must meet the specified clinical level of care for Intermediate Care Facility of Individuals with Intellectual Disabilities (ICF/ID) and must meet specific Medicaid requirements regarding income and resources
+In order to enroll on the CCP, individuals must be eligible for Division services; must meet the specified clinical level of care for Intermediate Care Facility of Individuals with Intellectual Disabilities (ICF/IID) and must meet specific Medicaid requirements regarding income and resources

-The CCW Program provides needed supports and services for adult individuals, 21 and older who reside in a variety of living arrangements - with their families, in licensed residential settings, or in a variety of other unlicensed settings.
+The CCP provides needed supports and services for adult individuals, 21 and older who reside in a variety of living arrangements - with their families, in licensed residential settings, or in a variety of other unlicensed settings.

-The CCW Program will provide all enrolled participants with choice amongst approved waiver services and providers.
+The CCP will provide all enrolled participants with choice amongst approved waiver services and providers.
 Individuals and their families will have the flexibility to choose the options and opportunities for services that will best meet their needs with the assistance of Support Coordinators who will assist them in developing an Individualized Service Plan and link them to appropriate services.

-Individuals enrolled on the CCW cannot be enrolled in another Home & Community Based Setting (HCBS) or Managed Long Term Services & Supports (MLTSS) program (including the Supports Program).
+Individuals enrolled on the CCP cannot be enrolled in another Home & Community Based Services (HCBS) or Managed Long Term Services & Supports (MLTSS) program (including the Supports Program).

-5 CCW ELIGIBILITY AND INDIVIDUAL ENROLLMENT
+5 CCP ELIGIBILITY AND INDIVIDUAL ENROLLMENT

-5.1 Eligibility Criteria for the CCW
+5.1 Eligibility Criteria for the CCP

-In addition to meeting the requirements for Division eligibility (as described in Section 3.1), individuals' eligible for the CCW must meet the following criteria:
+In addition to meeting the requirements for Division eligibility (as described in Section 3.1), individuals' eligible for the CCP must meet the following criteria:

-- At least 21 years old - Deemed eligible for Division services as described in Section 3.3. - Has and maintains Medicaid eligibility - Meets ICF/ID clinical level of care (LOC) - Comes to the top of the waiting list or is deemed an emergency as described in Sections 5.1.3 and 5.1.2 - Is not currently enrolled in another HCBS or MLTSS program (including the Supports Program)
+- At least 21 years old; - Deemed eligible for Division services as described in Section 3.3; - Has and maintains Medicaid eligibility; - Meets ICF/IID clinical level of care (LOC); - Comes to the top of the waiting list or is deemed an emergency as described in Sections 5.1.3 and 5.1.2; - Is not currently enrolled in another HCBS or MLTSS program (including the Supports Program) or, if enrolled in another program, agrees to dis-enroll in order to enroll in the CCP.

-5.1.1 Allowable Types of Medicaid for the CCW
+5.1.1 Allowable Types of Medicaid for the CCP

-- Supplemental Security Income Medicaid
+- Supplemental Security Income Medicaid;

-- Workability Medicaid
+- Workability Medicaid;

-- NJ Care
+- NJ Care:

-- CCW Medicaid Only
+- CCP Medicaid Only.

-5.1.1.1 Accessing CCW Medicaid Only
+5.1.1.1 Accessing CCP Medicaid Only

-If an individual is not receiving Medicaid through SSI, WorkAbility, or NJ Care or has a type of Medicaid not approved for waiver enrollment, the individual will need to apply for CCW Medicaid Only.
-The process for accessing CCW Medicaid Only is as follows:
+If an individual is not receiving Medicaid through SSI, WorkAbility, or NJ Care or has a type of Medicaid not approved for waiver enrollment, the individual will need to apply for CCP Medicaid Only.
+The process for accessing CCP Medicaid Only is as follows: